What’s better than a chocolate cake? A chocolate cake that takes only mere minutes to throw together and have I got the recipe for you?!

 You’ll notice when you make it, this is quite a runny batter.
 Not only is there a whole cup of water that goes into this but also 1 cup of buttermilk and ½ a cup of oil.
 While all of these contribute to making this a moist chocolate cake, it’s the latter two that do most of the work.
 They also help to keep the texture tender.

-What I love most about black magic cake, aside from its amazing flavour and texture, of course, is how easy this is to make!
+What I love most about this moist chocolate cake, aside from its amazing flavour and texture, of course, is how easy this is to make!
 This cake is literally a dump, mix, bake and done style cake.

 Detailed quantities and instructions in the recipe card below.

-Mix together the wet and dry ingredients with a handheld beater for about 90 seconds (photo 2) and the batter is done.
+- Mix together the wet and dry ingredients with a handheld beater on medium speed for about 90 seconds (photo 2) and the batter is done.

-I fill and top my cake with a Chocolate Ganache Buttercream, followed by a little more ganache.
-To make this, I use my double chocolate cupcakes with dark chocolate ganache buttercream recipe.
+I fill and top my cake with a chocolate ganache buttercream, followed by a little more ganache.
+To make this, I use the recipe from my chocolate fudge cupcakes recipe.
 The only difference is that I reserve some of the ganache to pour over the top of the cake.

 This stuff should be illegal, it’s so good.
 An already chocolate buttercream (given flavour using cocoa) is intensified by adding a dark chocolate ganache.
 This is rich, indulgent, smooth and creamy and your friends will be begging you for this recipe.